Daddoon/BlazorMobile/README.md

 ### How it works

+**<ins>This are informational bits about the project structure:</ins>**

+- If you plan to use the **BlazorMobile platforms only** (iOS, Android, UWP):
+  - You can follow the structure in this guide, embedding your Blazor app in the Xamarin.Forms shared project
+- If you plan to use the **ElectronNET platform** in addition of BlazorMobile platforms:
+  - Embed your Blazor app package in an assembly outside the Xamarin.Forms shared project, and call the package registration, with **WebApplicationFactory.RegisterAppStreamResolver**, in each device root project.
+  - This is not mandatory but **highly recommended**, as this configuration prevent to ship your BlazorMobile application twice on ElectronNET, otherwise it would contain the packaged app, not used with ElectronNET implementation, and the regular app project.

-In order to ship your Blazor application within your Xamarin apps, you need to pack it and make it available to it.
+**In order to ship your Blazor application within your Xamarin apps, you need to pack it and make it available to it.**

 Your Blazor app will be automatically packaged thanks to the **BlazorMobile.Build** NuGet package, that must be already installed on your Blazor web application project.
 The package location will be written in the build output after the Blazor build mecanism.